enRose/react-field-decorator/README.md

 ```

 ## Reducer
-It is up to you have to handle the state here is an example:
+It is up to you how to handle the state.
+Here is an example:
 ```
 import { ON_FIELD_CHANGE } from '../components/field-decorator/actions'